Laura190/ImageAnalysisWorksheets/Segmentation/Segmentation.md

 | 1      | Open Fiji | Find the executable in the downloaded Fiji folder and double-click to launch it. |
 | 2      | Open the Macro Recorder | Navigate to `Plugins > Macro > Record`. |

+# Learning Objectives:

+By following this worksheet, you will learn about the following concepts:
+- Local maxima
+- Filters
+- Thresholds
+- Binary operations

+You will also learn how to use tools in Fiji to:
+- Count objects
+- Segment an image
+- Measure objects
+- Save a record what you have done interactively
+- Create a macro to run a sequence of steps automatically

 # Counting Objects

 A common task in image analysis is counting how many objects are in an image.
 In fluorescence microscopy images objects are identified as having a different intensity from the background.
 We can use a tool called `Find Maxima` to identify location of objects and count how many there are.
 The `Find Maxima` tool identifies local maxima based on a user defined **prominence** value.
 The prominence value is a measure of how distinct a peak is from it's surroundings.
 The higher the prominence value, the more distinct a peak is from it's surroundings.
 The `Find Maxima` tool can also identify local minima by selecting the **Light background** option.